-The readiness of financial actors to reduce investments in fossil fuels is a real trend (Platinga and Scholtens, 2016; Ayling and Gunningham, 2017), but they may not resist the attractiveness of carbon-intensive investments in many regions.
-Hence, decarbonizing an investment portfolio is not synonymous with investing massively in low-emission infrastructure.
-Scaling up climate-friendly financial products may depend upon a business context conducive to the reduction of the riskweighted capital costs of low-emission projects.
-The typical leverage of public funding mechanisms for low-emission investment is low (2 to 4) compared with other sectors (10 to 15) (Maclean et al., 2008; Ward et al., 2009; MDB, 2016).
-This is due to the interplay of the uncertainty of emerging low-emission technologies in the midst of their learning-bydoing cycle with uncertain future revenues due to volatility of fossil fuel prices (Rogues et al., 2008; Gross et al., 2010) as well as uncertainty around regulatory policies.
-This inhibits low-emission investments by corporations functioning under a 'shareholder value business regime' (Berle and Means, 1932; Roe, 1996; Froud et al., 2000) and actors with restricted access to capital (e.g. cities, local authorities, SMEs and households).
+The readiness of financial actors to reduce investments in fossil fuels is a real trend (Platinga and Scholtens, 2016; Ayling and Gunningham, 2017) but they may not resist the attractiveness of carbonintensive investments in many regions.
+Hence, decarbonising an investment portfolio is not synonymous with investing massively in low-emission infrastructure.
+Scaling up climate-friendly financial products may depend upon a business context conducive to the reduction of the risk-weighted capital costs of lowemission projects.
+The typical leverage of public funding mechanisms for low-emission investment is low (2 to 4) compared with (10 to 15) in other sectors (Maclean et al., 2008; Ward et al., 2009; MDB, 2016).
+This is due to the interplay of the uncertainty of emerging low-emission technologies in the midst of their learning-by-doing cycle, and of uncertain future revenues due to volatility of fossil fuel prices (Roques et al., 2008; Gross et al., 2010) and of uncertainty around regulatory policies.
+This inhibits low-emission investments by corporations functioning under a 'shareholder value business regime' (Berle and Means, 1932; Froud et al., 2000; Roe, 2001) and actors with restricted access to capital (e.g. cities, local authorities, SMEs and households).

-De-risking policy instruments to enable low-emission investment encompasses interest rate subsidies, fee-bates, tax breaks, concessional loans from development banks, and public investment funds, including revolving funds.
-Given the constraints on public budgets, public guarantees can be used to increase the leverage effect of public financing on private financing.
-Such de-risking instruments imply indeed a full direct burden on public budgets only in case of default of the project.
-They could back for example various forms of green infrastructure funds (De Gouvello and Zelenko, 2010; Emin et al., 2014; Studart and Gallagher, 2015).10
+De-risking policy instruments to enable low-emission investment encompass interest rate subsidies, feebates, tax breaks, concessional loans from development banks, and public investment funds, including revolving funds.
+Given the constraints on public budgets, public guarantees can be used to secure high leverage of public financing.
+They imply a full direct burden on public budgets only in case of default of the project.
+They could back for example various forms of Green Infrastructure Funds (De Gouvello and Zelenko, 2010; Emin et al., 2014; Studart and Gallagher, 2015)10.

-The risk of defaulting can be mitigated by strong measurement, reporting and verifying (MRV) systems (Bellassen et al., 2015) and by the use of notional prices recommended in public economics (and currently in use in France and the UK) to calibrate public support to the provision of public goods in case of persisting distortions in pricing (Stiglitz et al., 2017).
-Some suggest linking these notional prices to 'social, economic and environmental value of voluntary mitigation actions' recognized by the COP 21 Decision accompanying the Paris Agreement (paragraph 108) (Hourcade et al., 2015; La Rovere et al., 2017b; Shukla et al., 2017), in order to incorporate the co-benefits of mitigation.
+The risk of defaulting can be mitigated by strong Measurement, Reporting and Verifying (MRV) systems (Bellassen et al., 2015) and by the use of notional prices recommended in public economics and currently in use in France and the UK, to calibrate public support to the provision of public goods in case of persisting distortions in pricing (Stiglitz et al., 2017).
+Some suggest linking these notional prices to 'social, economic and environmental value of voluntary mitigation actions' recognised by the COP21 Decision accompanying the Paris Agreement (paragraph 108) (Hourcade et al., 2015; La Rovere et al., 2017b; Shukla et al., 2017), in order to incorporate the co-benefits of mitigation.